 If an unbudgeted emergency occurs, you will be forced to take up loans or empty your savings account, leaving you vulnerable.
 However, an emergency fund accounts for that, and you can utilize it to navigate such demanding events.

-It enables you to budget.
+It enables you to stick to your budget.

 Unfortunately, it is impossible to include every tiny detail while budgeting.
 Sometimes you may leave out some essential things that need to be budgeted.